Become a part of the Team

 Click here to access the Frederick County Volunteer Rescue Association.

-Click Background form to view and complete the required background form.
+Click VFRS Background Check Form - revised to view and complete the required background form.